StudySmarter - The all-in-one study app.

 The period and population the researchers selected for the study may not be truly representative.

-The purpose of typically using cross-sectional research designs in psychology is to: measure the current prevalence rates of mental illnesses in specific populations describe characteristics of the target population.
+The purpose of typically using cross-sectional research designs in psychology is to: measure the current prevalence rates of mental illnesses in specific populations or to describe the characteristics of a target population.

 Examples of cross-sectional research that may be used in different domains of psychology are:

 Serial cross-sectional research collects cross-sectional data at several different time points.
-In this research method, each time data is collected from different participants.
-In longitudinal research, data is collected at different time points from the same participants.
+In this research method, each time, data is collected from different participants.
+On the other hand, in longitudinal research, data is collected at different time points from the same participants.

 Cross-sectional research is a study that measures the relationship between variables by collecting data at a given time in the target population.